Appending and Removing Request/Response Headers

 glooctl create secret header my-headers --headers x-header-1=one,x-header-2=two

-The secret will be created in the same namespace as the Gloo Edge installation by default.
+The secret will be created in the same namespace as the Gloo Gateway installation by default.
 Inspecting the secret will show that the type is set to gloo.solo.io/header.
 Each key/value pair in the secret will be added as a header to the request.

 Example: Manipulating Headers on a Route